The 2023 Bursary will open in the Spring of 2023

 Major Bursaries of up to £5,000 will be awarded to successful applicants.

 The award competition is open to members of the CBA under 7 years’ call.
 The fund is designed to assist practising barristers from financially disadvantaged backgrounds.

-Please complete the application form and return it, together with a reference from the applicant’s Head of Chambers, to the CBA Administrator by Friday 15th January 2021
+Please complete the application form and return it, together with a reference from the applicant’s Head of Chambers, to the CBA Administrator – unavailable until 2023

 The application form requires details of background and means together with a reference from the Applicant’s Head of Chambers (or pupil supervisor if a reference from the Head of Chambers is unavailable).